subramaniyasiva/Data_Vis/dv/README.txt

 ABOUT:
 DATA VIS is a very simple django based web applications which allow the users to upload the CSV file which in return gives the first and last 5 rows ,summary statistics and bar plot which generated using matplotlib.pyplot library

+NOTE: After Extracting the files change the location of  images and tags in views and templates to as per your system comfigurations. to run the development server--> python manage.py runserver